 Eurail One Country & Regional Passes: Free Day Plus $100 Off With Any Sightseeing

 Book this Eurail Pass by December 31, 2015 and enjoy an additional day of train travel absolutely free.
 Explore more!
 And now during our cyber week deals, save $100 with coupon code EURAILCYBER100 when you book the Eurail Pass Free Day Promotion and any sightseeing product.
 Hurry!
 This offer lasts until December 4, 2015.Read the Terms and Conditions

 One coupon code per booking may be applied.
 Offer is limited to the first 350 bookings, or until the promotion’s end date of 5:00 pm ET on December 4, 2015, whichever comes first.
 Offer is valid for online bookings only and is subject to change or extension without notice.
-The extra free day is already included in the validity options listed on this pass booking page.
+The extra free day is already included in the validity options listed on this booking page.
 In order for one or two children ages 4-11 to travel free with an adult using a Eurail Pass, the child pass or passes must be booked in conjunction with the adult rail pass.
 No adjustments can be made on prior purchases.

 Eurail Czech Republic-Germany Pass: Medieval and Modern

 Nothing quite delivers the old world to new world contrast like the Eurail Czech Republic-Germany Pass.
 It gives you extensive travel on the national rail networks of the Czech Republic and Germany, with your choice of first or second class rail travel for 4, 5, 6, 8 or 10 days within a two-month period.
 Saverpass discounts available for 2 or more traveling together.
 You can also decide whether you’d prefer those travel days to be consecutive or non-consecutive.